JensenNick/huawei_solar_pees/README.md

 > *Efficiency corrected input power graphs - yield from each inverter and the total power yield.*

-Here is a short description of how to set up and adjust your efficiency corrected power input sensor/sensors.
+Here is a short description of how to set up and adjust your efficiency corrected power input sensor.

 * **Toggle the on/off switch** to "on" to activate the "efficiency corrected power input sensor".
 Be sure to chose the toggle switch for the type of inverter that you have (single or three phase).<br>